Chemotactic self-caging in active emulsions

-We determined $\theta_\text{inc}$ and $\Delta t$ for all selected interactions and plotted them in the phase diagram in \figref[a]{fig:phasediagrams}, with reflections marked by white and crossings by black data points (164 reflection and 90 crossing events).
-We note that we do not distinguish between parallel and antiparallel interactions -- for $\theta_\text{inc}>90^{\circ}$, we convert to $180^\circ - \theta_\text{inc}$.
-The background colour map interpolates the maximum turning rate measured for reflections.
-We can confirm two key features: For one, crossing is more likely for decreasing $\nabla c$, i.e. increasing $\Delta t$.
-Second, for increasing $\theta_\text{inc}$, i.e. sharper reorientations, reflection requires a higher turning rate, mediated by $\Omega|\nabla c|$, such that crossing is also more likely for increasing $\theta_\text{inc}$.
+Investigating the autochemotactic interactions revealed that the probability of crossing versus reflection depends both on $\theta_\text{inc}$ and on $\Delta t$, which determines the gradient strength.
+We extracted $\theta_\text{inc}$ and $\Delta t$ for all 254 identified interactions and plotted them in the phase diagram in \figref{fig:phasediagrams}, with reflections marked by white and crossings by green data points.
+The background color map interpolates the maximum recorded angular velocity.
+We can confirm two key features: For one, crossing is more likely for increasing $\Delta t$, i.e. decreasing $\nabla c$.
+Second, for increasing $\theta_\text{inc}$, i.e. sharper reorientations, reflection requires a higher turning rate, mediated by $\Omega|\nabla c|$, such that crossing is more likely for increasing $\theta_\text{inc}$.

-We can construct a theoretical phase diagram by using the median values of $\Omega c_0$ and $\alpha c_0$ obtained in the previous section.
-The separatrix (dashed white line) between crossing and reflecting trajectories, which coincides with those trajectories for which the turning point is exactly at the center of the trail ($y=0$), reproduces the salient features of the experimental observations.
-The small amount of rotational noise present in the system can cause some uncertainty in the location of the separatrix, which can be estimated by considering the standard deviation of the orientation while the incoming droplet approaches the trail, which is $\delta \theta \approx \sqrt{2 D_r T}$, where the approach time is $T \approx d_\mathrm{max}/(V_0 \sin \theta_\mathrm{inc})$ and the upper bound of the rotational diffusion coefficient $D_r \approx 0.01$ rad$^2$/s is used.
+We now construct a theoretical phase diagram using the median values of $\Omega c_0$ and $\alpha c_0$.
+The separatrix (dashed black line) between crossing and reflecting events, which coincides with those trajectories for which the turning point is exactly at the center of the trail ($y=0$), reproduces the salient features of the experimental observations.
+The small amount of rotational noise present in the system can cause some uncertainty in the location of the separatrix, which we estimate from the standard deviation of the orientation while the incoming droplet approaches the trail: $\delta \theta \approx \sqrt{2 D_r T}$, using an approach time $T \approx d_\mathrm{max}/(V_0 \sin \theta_\mathrm{inc})$ and an upper bound of $D_r \approx 0.01$ rad$^2$/s for the rotational diffusion coefficient.
 The strongest deviations between the theoretical prediction and experimental results are observed at low $\theta_\mathrm{inc}$ and large $\Delta t$, in which case both crossing and reflecting trajectories are seen to coexist experimentally.
 We expect that in this region higher order effects, such as the time-dependence and space-dependence of the trail width (which breaks the symmetry between parallel and antiparallel trajectories) will play a role.

-\section{Collective dynamics governed by autochemotactic interactions: history caging}
+\subsection{Collective dynamics governed by autochemotactic interactions: history caging}